xiix0/scam/README.md

-The human race is a race of cowards; and I am not only marching in that procession but carrying a banner.
+Behold, the fool saith, "Put not all thine eggs in the one basket"--which is but a manner of saying, "Scatter your money and your attention;" but the wise man saith, "Put all your eggs in the one basket and--WATCH THAT BASKET."
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"